ita9naiwa/ita9naiwa.github.io/_posts/2025/2025-02-07-wmma-matmul.md

 It's not the end, yet another way to implement matmul is to use `wmma`.
 This accronym is (I guess) short for maybe, **Warp-level** Matrix Multiplication Accumulation.
 MMA is well known term since it exists in many numerical computing libaries.

 Put it short, Each warp can calculate matmul in small tile (16x16 for example).
+So you'll notice that this is tiled matmul handled by not programmer by the API.
+One great thing is that `wmma` exploits Tensor Core.
+I don't see great performance improvement compared to the smem version of matmul.
+Maybe it is beneficial in more complicated scenario, such as FlashAttention?

+Below is the code of simple matmul:

 ```CUDA
 #include <iostream>